FairwindsOps/insights-docs/docs/features/ticketing.md

 - For **Jira**, use the Atlassian Document Format (ADF).
 [Atlassian ADF WYSIWYG](https://developer.atlassian.com/cloud/jira/platform/apis/document/playground)
 - For **Azure DevOps**, you can use either HTML or raw text.
 - For **GitHub**, you can use either Markdown or raw text.
 [Github Markdown Reference](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github)

+## Custom Fields

+Fairwinds Insights supports advanced custom field configuration for Jira tickets.
+Custom fields allow you to:

+* Map existing Jira fields to Insights custom fields
+* Set default values for consistent ticket creation
+* Configure field validation and constraints
+* Support complex field types like cascading selects and user pickers

+Custom fields are configured per Jira project and can be set to display by default in the ticket creation modal or selected on-demand.

+For detailed configuration instructions, see [Jira Custom Fields](/features/jira-custom-fields).